 Crafted in Tradition: An Interview with our Patron, Trevor Pickett

-As we celebrate Suffolk in the City, we catch up with our patron, Trevor Pickett, to explore his connections with the society, the county, and the world of crafts.
+We catch up with our patron, Trevor Pickett, to explore his connections with the society, the county, and the world of crafts.

 Pickett London’s story is deeply rooted in a heritage of craftsmanship that stretches back generations.
 Founder Trevor Pickett's journey began far from the bustle of London—in Southend, where both sides of his family made bespoke bicycles.
 "Everything was made to order," he reflects.
 "From those humble beginnings, I gained a real appreciation for the art of making something by hand.
 Even a bicycle, when crafted well, is a form of artistry—something that’s finally getting the wider recognition it deserves."